 - Epic is Suing a Tester Who Leaked Fortnite Chapter 2 Details

 - Gearbox CEO and Former Lawyer Decide to Quit Suing Each Other

 Quantic Dream isn’t quite done with this case yet, as the studio has an ongoing case against french outlets Mediapart and Le Monde for what it claims is defamation of the studio’s name for reporting on this story last year.
 Given these revelations and rulings it’s unclear what grounds Quantic Dream has to stand on, but the hearing for the defamation case is scheduled for December 5 and 6.

-This isn’t the studio’s first run in with legal issues involving people it works with, as actress Ellen Page, who starred as Jodie in 2013’s Beyond: Two Souls, explored legal action against the studio after it modeled a nude render of her character without her permission.
-Page acted both as the voice and face model for the character, who had a nude model when she took showers at certain points in the game, which was strategically covered in any of those scenes.
+This isn’t the studio’s first run in with legal issues involving people it works with, as actor Elliot Page, who starred as Jodie in 2013’s Beyond: Two Souls, explored legal action against the studio after it modeled a nude render of his character without his permission.
+Page acted both as the voice and face model for the character, who had a nude model when during shower scenes at certain points in the game, which was strategically covered in any of those segments.
 However, Quantic Dream went a step further and created a detailed nude model of the character, which was accessible when the game was in debug mode.